MasanoriKono/vantiq_locust_test_sample/README.md

 ```

 - import the folder `resources/locusttest` as VANTIQ project In VANTIQ IDE.
+- import the data `resource/data/SensorDetails.json` as data in VANTIQ IDE.
 - generate VANTIQ access token from the namespace.
 - in the project root folder, run the command:
 ```shell script